[RAG] Operations

 Module Configuration

-This refers to the MAC Einstein AI configuration set up in the getting started section.
+This refers to the Einstein AI configuration set up in the getting started section.

 General Operation Fields